erashed/EADnet/README.md

 Note: I+J+K=L+M=H

-Here, a sample of the data used in this study is shared (complete data can not be shared for public use).
+Here, the original data used in the publication can not be shared for public use due to limitation of usage agreement.

 -> To Run Select Evaluation -> Evaluate Notebook